jbestenlehner/mat1820_example/_sources/docs/session4.md

 ```
 :::

-You can also iterates over strings:
+You can also iterate over strings:

 ```python
 word = 'Materials'